cloasdata/modernbus/README.md

 The handler is called with a pointer to a response object.

 The response object is already prefilled with data from the request.
 Once you have validated the data, you can send payload, echo or exception.
-Also you may do you buisness logic within the callback.
+Also you may do you business logic within the callback.
 #### Example
 ```c++
 // A simple non blocking modbus slave